 resimercial Design: Creating a contemporary workspace

-Technology has greatly impacted this shift.
+Technology has dramatically impacted this shift.
 We are so entrenched in a technology-forward business model and lifestyle that we seek to find a balance between an “always-on” mentality and a more relaxed, home-like work environment.
-Some of your best ideas probably came to you while you were at home, sitting on the sofa and poof- a solution came to you.
+Some of your best ideas probably came to you while you were at home, sitting on the sofa, and poof- a solution came to you.
 Did this idea come to you while you were sitting in your cubicle with an egregious fluorescent light buzzing overhead?
 Probably not.
-It came to you in the comfort of your home where you were surrounded by soft, comfortable textures, welcoming wood, warm lighting, and looking outside your window whilst sipping on a warm beverage.
+It came to you in the comfort of your home, where you were surrounded by soft, comfortable textures, welcoming wood, warm lighting, and looking outside your window while sipping on a warm beverage.
 Ok, maybe you didn’t check off every box on that list, but we’ll venture a guess that many of these elements were at play.

 Reflect on the last time you visited your favorite coffee shop.
 It’s a welcoming space with overstuffed chairs, interesting tables, and colorful art; it’s a place where friends meet outside of the office and before they get home.
 For Starbucks, it’s known as the “third place,” and they have capitalized on this.
 You don’t mind paying $7 for your coffee because of the experience you’re having along with that quad, half-calf grande, 2 pump vanilla, soy, double-cupped cappuccino.
 Yeah, we’ve been there, too.
 You’ve created a customized experience that puts you in your comfort zone and gets those creative juices flowing.
 Use these experiences as your starting point for redesigning your flexible meeting and office spaces.
 Create an environment that gives you the same sense of accomplishment and ties in durable elements of hospitality design with residential style.